Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 14 days of self-isolation at home/accommodation.
 Travellers from Category A countries do not need to quarantine upon arrival.

-From 5 Oct, travellers must present a negative certificate of a PCR test taken no more than 96 hours before departure.
+Travellers must present a negative certificate of a PCR test taken no more than 72 hours before departure.
 Those from select countries defined as 'Category A', such as Saudi Arabia, are exempt from the test requirement.

-Tourists are not allowed to enter Nepal.
-International flights have resumed for specific categories.
+Tourists are currently not allowed to enter; however, they are expected to be allowed from mid-November, International flights have resumed for all passengers including tourists.
+However, flights to and from the UK are suspended until further notice, but there are no recent updates whether or not UK travel ban has been lifted.
 Domestic airlines are allowed to operate flights to all destinations across the country.

 An earlier lockdown has been eased for Kathmandu valley and a number of other cities.
 Many attractions such as hotels and restaurants have re-opened.